Ro5hi/Ro5hi/README.md

 which utilizes Ruby, Ruby on Rails, JavaScript, HTML/CSS, React/Redux.
 When I'm not coding, I'm usually adjusting to higher elevations by hiking, competitive gaming, making Blender3D models, or doing photography on the side.

-_Fun fact:_ I was interrogated in a separate room when travelling due to TSA suspecting my laptop was a terrorist weapon.
+_Fun fact:_ I was interrogated in a separate room when travelling due to TSA suspecting my laptop to be a terrorist weapon.

 ## Current Tech-Stack: